Single-Molecule Sensors and NanoSystems International Conference – S3IC 2024

-This conference will bring together researchers in the rapidly advancing field of Single Molecule Sensors and nanoSystems on October 28-30, 2024 in Paris.
-The conference focuses on the most recent advances in micro and nano-sensing techniques that have either demonstrated single-molecule detection or that claim single-molecule detection capability on sensor chips in the longer term.
+This conference will bring together researchers in the rapidly advancing field of Single Molecule Sensors and NanoSystems on October 28-30, 2024 in Paris.
+The conference focuses on the most recent advances in micro and nano-sensing techniques that have either demonstrated single-molecule detection or that can advance or contribute towards single-molecule detection capability on sensor chips in the longer term.

 TOPICS